osmandapp/web/main/docs/user/personal/osmand-cloud.md

 1. **Delete all my data**.
 You have the option to delete all data previously uploaded to OsmAnd Cloud, including all version history.
 However, it is not possible to restore deleted data.
 2. **Remove old versions**.
 You can delete the change history for previously uploaded data.
 In this case, the current data version will be saved on the server, but it will not be possible to return to the previous changes.
-3. **Delete account** (*Android only*).
+3. **Delete account**.
 To delete an account, you need to go through a verification process.
 A one-time password for confirmation will be sent to your e-mail address registered on OsmAnd Cloud.
     - All data from OsmAnd Cloud will be deleted.
 Data on the device remains untouched.
     - Your account and all account details will be deleted.
     - Secondary devices will be logged off from OsmAnd Cloud and lose access to paid features.